Sugar-free Keto Almond Butter Cups

 Recipe Notes

-• Measuring Cocoa Butter / Coconut Oil: These aren’t the easiest thing to measure.
-Cocoa butter is always hard–coconut oil will be soft around 75 degrees.
-I melt the oil / butter first and then measure it.
-Much easier!
+• Measuring Cocoa Butter/Coconut Oil: Melting the oil/butter first and then measuring it makes it so much easier.
 Alternatively, fill up a somewhat large container with some water.
-Then add the butter / oil until the difference in volume is the amount you need for the recipe.
+Then add the butter/oil until the difference in volume is the amount you need for the recipe.

-• Mold Tips: I used silicone molds, like this one from Amazon.
+• Mold Options: I used silicone molds, like this one from Amazon.
 Of course, you could use any shape, like these cute flower molds.
-I do not recommend mini muffin tins, however, or some other non-flexible option.
+I don't recommend mini muffin tins or other non-flexible option.
 The candy is just too hard to get out of them and you end up with a crumbly mess (yummy, but crumbly).
-Of course, you could also just roll the filling into balls and dip it into the chocolate, to make an alternative to peanut butter balls.

-• Cocoa Butter Alternatives: You can use another healthy fat instead of coconut oil if you’d like.
-Coconut oil will yield a product that won’t stand up as well to warmer temps, but it still tastes great.
+• Cocoa Butter Alternatives: You can use another healthy fat instead of cocoa butter if you'd like, however they won't stand up as well to warmer temps.

 • Sweetener Options: Another healthy sweetener can be substituted instead of stevia.
-1/2 cup xylitol or other healthy sweetener will work, but you may need to use a different amount if using a liquid sweetener, so read this post for tips on substituting sweeteners.
+1/2 cup xylitol or other healthy sweetener will work, but you will want to use a different amount if using maple syrup or honey.
+Just keep in mind how much of the sweetener is equivalent to sugar.

-• Almond Butter Alternatives: You can substitute any nut or seed butter for the almond butter–using Homemade Pumpkin Seed Butter would make for a fun “green” treat for St. Patrick’s Day.
-See this post for tips on making your own nut or seed butter.
+• Almond Butter Alternatives: You can substitute any nut or seed butter.
+Cashew Butter or Sunflower Seed Butter are delicious alternatives.
+Using Homemade Pumpkin Seed Butter would make for a fun “green” treat for St. Patrick's Day.

-• Cocoa Powder Alternative: Organic roasted carob powder can be substituted for the chocolate.
-Carob is inherently sweet so you might wish to reduce the sweetener if you use carob.
+• Cocoa Powder Alternative: Carob powder can be substituted for the chocolate.
+Carob is inherently sweet, so you might want to reduce the sweetener.

 4.72 from 7 votes